DanyalSarwar325/Chrome_Extension/IMPLEMENTATION.md

 ### 7. Service Worker Going Inactive
 **Problem:** Chrome kills the background service worker after a few seconds of inactivity, causing "Receiving end does not exist" errors.

-**Solution:** Eliminated reliance on background.js for message routing.
-The popup now directly injects `content.js` using `chrome.scripting.executeScript` before sending any messages.
+**Solution:** The popup now injects `content.js` using `chrome.scripting.executeScript` before sending messages, improving reliability when no content listener is active yet.
+The background service worker is still used for file-fetching (`fetchResume`) only.

 ---